-Old Main, the original college site, houses the business technology department, a computer lab and faculty offices.
+Old Main.
+The Old Main Building is the original college site, houses the business technology department, a computer lab and faculty offices.
 The Old Main appears on the National Register of Historic Places.

-Greet the Dawn Building is host to the college administration including the President's office, Vice Presidents' offices, Business Office, three classrooms, and an auditorium.
+Greet the Dawn Building.
+The Greet the Dawn (GD) is host to the college administration including the President's office, Vice Presidents' offices, Business Office, three classrooms, and an auditorium.

-Robert L. Sullivan Building contains classrooms and faculty offices.
+Robert L. Sullivan Building.
+The RLS building contains classrooms and faculty offices.

-Murray Ducharme Science Center contains science classroom and lab and the greenhouse, also located in the central campus area.
+Murray Ducharme Science Center.
+This building contains science classroom and lab and the greenhouse, also located in the central campus area.

-War Eagle Vision Building contains Student Services, Registrar's Office, Student Lounge, Academic Success Center, and Student Support Services.
+War Eagle Vision Building.
+The War Eagle Vision Building (WEV) contains Student Services, Registrar's Office, Student Lounge, Academic Success Center, and Student Support Services.

-James E. Shanley Tribal Library houses the college and community library serving Poplar and the Fort Peck Reservation.
+James E. Shanley Tribal Library.
+The JES Building houses the college and community library serving Poplar and the Fort Peck Reservation.
 The Library includes a bright, comfortable reading area, two study rooms, an inviting children's area, public computers and a computer lab.
 It also houses the IT Department, distance learning classrooms, staff offices and computer training lab on the north side.
 IT offices, the main computer lab,